 Take a Guided Approach to Offering SEO Services

 Pathfinder SEO has everything you need to start an SEO business.
 Our guided SEO experience includes three essential components:

 SEO Tools — We’ve got an entire suite of simple and actionable SEO tools — for one a small price — that allows you to offer SEO services quickly and efficiently.
 We help you with keyword research, rank tracking, and monthly white-labeled client reports.

 Process — Our proven, guided SEO process doesn’t require you to become an SEO expert.
 We provide a series of specific lessons — each with a relevant homework assignment — so that you can grow a customer’s website traffic in just a few hours a week.
 This process is both practical and tactical.

-Coaching & Community — Don’t go it alone.
+Coaching & Resources — Don’t go it alone.
 A dedicated SEO coach comes along as your guide.
 You’ll meet with your coach each month to ensure you’re on the right track.
 You’ll get feedback tailored to your unique business and actual experience.